nicoleyson/Scheme-Dictionary-Project/README.md

 3. Write a function gen-checker that takes as input a list of hash functions and a dictionary of words, and returns a spell checker.
-A spell checker is a function that takes a word as input and returns either
-#t or #f, indicating a correctly or incorrectly spelled word, respectively.
+A spell checker is a function that takes a word as input and returns either `#t or #f`, indicating a correctly or incorrectly spelled word, respectively.
 Your implementation of gen-checker should generate the bitvector representation for the input dictionary exactly once.